Long Term Disability Basics

 The following are part of what a long-term disability plan benefits package may include:

-- Percentage of monthly salary paid out up to a pre-determined monthly amount (typically between 50% - 70% of monthly salary).
+- Percentage of monthly salary paid out up to a pre-determined monthly amount (typically between 50 percent to 70 percent of monthly salary).

 - Starts (typically between 90 and 180 days).